Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 Before we jump into it, there are a few things you should know.
 First of all, Canada is strict when it comes to immigration rules.
 If you get caught breaking the rules of your status in Canada, it can have serious legal impacts, so just don’t do it!

 With that in mind, you should know that it is illegal to remain in Canada beyond the validity of your status in Canada.
-If your work permit is going to expire, you need to either get new status or leave the country, otherwise you risk facing the legal consequences of overstaying.
+If your work permit is going to expire, you need to either get a new status or leave the country, otherwise you risk facing the legal consequences of overstaying.

 Before diving into the options, there are a couple of things to consider:

-If extending your IEC isn’t an option—or even if it is, but you’re looking for a more permanent solution—it’s time to explore your other pathways for staying in Canada after IEC.
 Fortunately, several immigration and visa options might fit your goals, depending on your work experience, education, language skills, and plans.

 Below, we’ve outlined five of the most common routes IEC participants explore after their work permit ends.
 Some can lead to permanent residence, while others offer a way to stay longer and gain additional Canadian experience.
 Let’s break them down.